wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 I. Program code included measures the <strong>wall time and memory used</strong> by each of several individual <a href="#Sections">sections of the program</>, each separate iteration, as well as the program as a whole.

+J. When the program is invoked in a CLI terminal, flags can be specified to <strong>control the verbosity</strong> of what the program displays.

-J. When the program starts, "metadata" about the conditions of the run are captured for historical comparison later.
+K. When the program starts, "metadata" about the conditions of the run are output for troubleshooting or historical comparison.

-K. Metrics captured can be sent to <a href="#MetricsDBs">various cloud-based time-series databases</a> for analysis and trend analytics on online cloud services:
+L. Metrics captured can be sent to <a href="#MetricsDBs">various cloud-based time-series databases</a> for analysis and trend analytics on online cloud services:

+References:
+   * <a target="_blank" href="https://medium.com/red-buffer/python-production-level-coding-practices-4c39246e0233">"Python: Production-Level Coding Practices"</a>

 <hr />

 <a name="Sections"></a>

-## Sections
+## Sections grouping functions

 &nbsp; &nbsp; &nbsp; &nbsp; This program began as a way to organize implementations of various coding tricks, to ensure that I can import of the various base dependencies:

+PROTIP: Related functions are grouped together.

 1. <a href="#gen_1_in_100">gen_1_in_100</a> = Generate a random percent of 100 - to determine how often a specific feature is run